 Here are the hard numbers we determined from our research:

 It is plain to see that WP Engine beats Bluehost in website speed by .5 seconds on average from all the tested locations.
 While this may not seem like a long time, when you are talking about serving thousands of pages it adds up fast.
-Below you’ll find the speed test result of Wpengine.com and Bluehost.com.
-Wpengine.com loaded much faster than Bluehost.com even after having a much higher page size.

-What is server response time?
-It is the amount of time it takes for a web host server to deliver all of the elements of a webpage to your browser.
-WP Engine is able to deliver a fast server response time consistently throughout the test.
-They loaded twice as fast as Bluehost until 100 concurrent traffic for mainly due to their optimization technology centered on WordPress.
+WP Engine was able to deliver a fast server response time consistently throughout the test.
+They loaded twice as fast as Bluehost until 100 concurrent traffic for mainly due to its optimization technology centered on WordPress.
 WordPress has unique characteristics that need tweaking in order to get the most out of it.
 WP Engine has learned all of those quirks and tuned their servers to take advantage of them.

 Bluehost is positioned as a premium service compared to HostMonster and other services under the Endurance International Group umbrella.
-However, their server response times are not that different than their sister hosting services.
+However, their load times are not that different than their sister hosting services.
 Moreover, after 50 visits, their servers were not able to handle the pressure and was taking over a minute to load as you can see from the above graph.

 This interactive graph will let you take a look at different date ranges and the relative response times for each company during those time periods.